beiatrix/beiatrix/src/config/projects/schedulingWizard.md

 #### <a style="color: var(--ion-color-dark);" name="session-details">Session Details</a>

-A new addition to this view is a dedicated card for the student's session details, where we show the number of times to meet per week, and enable the student to update the duration and subject of their tutoring session.
+A new addition to this view is a dedicated card for the student's session details, where we show the number of times to meet per week and enable the student to update the duration and subject of their tutoring session.
 For convenience, all of these fields are pre-populated with the information listed on the student's enrollment.

 ![Schedule Sessions - Step 2 - Duration](https://beiatrix.s3.us-west-1.amazonaws.com/projects/scheduling-wizard/schedule-sessions-step-2-duration.gif)

 #### <a style="color: var(--ion-color-dark);" name="update-availability">Update Availability</a>

 In all steps of this scheduling flow, we incorporate an "Update Availability" button.
-Clicking this button opens a dialog that allows students to specify when they are available and make changes in real-time.
+Clicking this button opens a dialog that allows students to specify when they are available and make changes in real time.

 ![Schedule Sessions - Step 2 - Update Availability](https://beiatrix.s3.us-west-1.amazonaws.com/projects/scheduling-wizard/schedule-sessions-step-2-availability.gif)

-This dialog contains a calendar that is re-used in Step 2 of the **[Tutor Matching Form](/projects/tutor-matching)** and Step 3 of the **[Enrollment Wizard](/projects/enrollment-wizard)**.
+This dialog contains a calendar that is re-used in the **[Tutor Matching Form](/projects/tutor-matching)** and **[Enrollment Wizard](/projects/enrollment-wizard)**.
 Once again, this calendar was also re-built in FullCalendar!
 We updated the UX to add a click-and-drag functionality to select ranges of availability.

 ### **<a style="color: var(--ion-color-dark);" name="step-3">Step 3</a>**